EngXcel

 Emergency number

-All students in Cambridge are given our 24-hour emergency number, which they can call if they need any assistance from a member of the EngXcel team outside of our opening hours.
+All students, parents, group leaders and partners are given our 24-hour emergency number, which they can call if they need any assistance from a member of the EngXcel team outside of our opening hours.

 Safeguarding & Welfare Policy